zultron/mk-builder/README.md

-# MkDocker:  Build Machinekit in Docker on Travis CI
+# mk-builder:  Build Machinekit in Docker on Travis CI

 The [Machinekit project][1] targets Debian Wheezy and Jessie, running on `amd64`, `i386` and `armhf` architectures.
 These Dockerfiles build